Skip to main content

 NPM Widget

-@bugport.dev/widget is a small React component that lets your users report bugs from inside your own app — no browser extension required.
+@bugport.ai/widget is a small React component that lets your users report bugs from inside your own app — no browser extension required.
 The reporter writes feedback, optionally annotates the page or attaches a screenshot, and the widget submits a structured report straight to your BugPort project.
 It is the right choice when you want feedback capture available to every user of a web app (customers, testers, teammates) rather than only to people who have installed the browser extension.

 v0.1.0 The npm package ships a React component and an imperative mount API.
 A CDN/IIFE build for no-build sites is Planned and is not shipped yet.